What Is a Good MCAT Score? Understanding Your Results

 What is a good MCAT score?

-If you’re looking to see how your MCAT performance compares to that of other pre-med students, you can get a general idea by reviewing average scores from recent years.
-The Association of American Medical Colleges (AAMC) reports that the mean MCAT score for students who applied to medical school between 2018 and 2022 was 505.9.
+If you’re looking to see how your MCAT score compares to that of other pre-med students, you can get a general idea by reviewing average MCAT scores from recent years.
+The process is designed to provide pre-med students with helpful context as to how they stack up among others within their application cycle.

-That being said, it’s no secret that MD programs have high standards.
-The same AAMC report revealed that the mean MCAT score for students who successfully gained acceptance into medical school during that same time frame was 511.9.
-Data suggests that these averages are increasing year over year, which may mean the application pool is only getting more competitive.
+The AAMC reports that the mean MCAT score for applicants to US MD-granting medical schools between 2018 and 2024 was 506.3.
+The same AAMC report revealed that the mean MCAT score for students who successfully gained acceptance into a US medical school during that same time frame was 511.7.
+It goes without saying that the process is competitive.

 How important is your MCAT score?